Post-16

 What you will learn

-We also offer a 1 year Level 2 diploma course, that allows you to enter in at a lower entry point to gain experience and confidence before moving onto the 2 year Level 3 Extended Diploma course.
+We also offer a one-year Level 2 diploma course, that allows you to enter in at a lower entry point to gain experience and confidence before moving onto the 2 year Level 3 Extended Diploma course.
 See more information further down the page.

 You will start the course by working for Hereford Applefest, creating content for the High Town festival in September, including banners, decorations and Hereford themed Art Exhibitions.
 At the same time, we’ll be inducting you into different areas of the college, so you are confident and ready to thrive.